farblos/wpg2dk/README.md

 sections for details.

-Finally, digiKam has the option to manage metadata in sidecar XMP files (and these are the main reason why the intermedia XMP files are not called just "XMP files").
-So in theory you can also use ExifTool to inject the intermediate XMP files into the sidecar XMP files read from (and written by) digiKam, thus leaving your precious media files unchanged.
+Finally, digiKam has the option to manage metadata in sidecar XMP files (and these are the main reason why the intermediate XMP files are not called just "XMP files").
+So in theory you can also use ExifTool to inject the intermediate XMP files into the sidecar XMP files read from (and written by) digiKam, thus leaving your precious media files completely unchanged.
 Which I have not tested nor documented.

 ### Specifying the Files to Process